ruro122020/Streams-App-Client-React-Redux/README.md

 4. MemoryRouter doesn't use the URL to track navigation (Ex: https://somedomain.com/).
 There is no path displayed when you navigate to different links.

+5. The Route component passes some props to the component you provide in the component prop.
+Some of the props it passes are the history, location, params, path, url, among others.

+6. With React-Router, each component NEEDS to be designed to work in isolation(fetch it own data).
+   You don't want to rely on the user first going to page A and then over to page b for data to load on page b.
+You want page b to load its own data.

 ## Create React App Dev Server

 If a path doesn't exist in your application the react app dev server will: